iltar/blog-articles/published/decoupling-your-security-user.md

 ## Once Upon a Login...
 In Symfony the user object which represents the currently authenticated user, is stored within a token:
 `Symfony\Component\Security\Core\Authentication\Token\TokenInterface`.
-Internally this token is stored in the session as serialized object and accessible via the token storage service: `security.token_storage`.
+Internally this token is stored in the session as a serialized object and accessible via the token storage service: `security.token_storage`.
 The most frequently used implementation is [by fetching an entity from your database][entity user provider]:

 ```php